Gothic-Modding-Community/gmc/docs/zengin/worlds/index.md

 !!! example "Acknowledgment"
     This article is heavily inspired by various tutorials from the polish [TheModders forums](https://themodders.org/index.php#c13).

 Worlds, saved as `.ZEN` files in ZenGin, are archives that contain the world mesh (model), BSP tree and the information of all objects in the world.
 These objects are called VOBs ("virtual objects").
+ZEN files can be saved in two ways; compiled and uncompiled.
+The compiled version is a full-fledged level with a terrain model.
+Uncompiled ZENs only save the VOB tree and are meant for specific use-cases.

 Spacer is used to create these `.ZEN` files.
 There are also [other world editors](../tools/index.md).
-The way of doing things can vary between these editors, so the specifics will be discussed in articles for those tools.
+The way of doing things can vary between these editors, so the specifics will be discussed in separate articles for those tools.

 ## World contents